yasirrhaq/AirDropPUBG/README.md

 # AirDropPUBG
-Only the smoke from Air Drop PUBG using Pipeline HDR
+Fire and Smoke from Air Drop PUBG using Pipeline HDR